maurobonfietti/hangman/README.md

 # The Hangman Game

-This mini game was developed using angular.
+This mini game was developed using Angular.

 Online Demo: http://bit.ly/2jViOAO